omgouid786/SecurePass-Password-Manager/README.md

 User-Friendly Interface: The web interface is intuitive and easy to use, allowing users to add, edit, and delete passwords with ease.

-Password Generation: SecurePass includes a password generator tool that helps users create strong, random passwords for their accounts.

 Customizable Categories: Users can organize their passwords into customizable categories, making it easy to manage different types of accounts.

 Responsive Design: The web application is built using AngularJS and Bootstrap, ensuring a responsive and mobile-friendly experience across devices.